 We intercepted this beautiful draft cross at auction in February 2020 to prevent her from landing in the slaughter pipeline.
-At 12 years old, she’s both gentle and smart although it is clear she was not treated kindly in her previous life.
+At 14 years old, she’s both gentle and smart although it is clear she was not treated kindly in her previous life.
 She has been a wonderful addition to our Veteran riding programs and she is universally loved by veterans and volunteers alike.
 We named her Tehya which is Native American for “precious” and this girl is most definitely precious.

-Sponsored by David Usher.
+Sponsored by David Usher and Lori Lindemann.

-Available for Sanctuary/Companion/Foster
+Available for Sanctuary/Companion/Foster/Adoption

 to an experienced home that will commit to her ongoing care.